smallsco/mojave/README.md

 ### Linux
 * For Linux users, any recent distribution should work.
 * First, you will need to install the libcurl development package for your distribution:
     * For Ubuntu/Debian: `sudo apt-get install libcurl4-openssl-dev`
     * For Fedora/Centos: `sudo yum install libcurl-devel`
-* You will then need to download and install [LÖVE](https://www.love2d.org) 11.3 for your Linux distribution.
+* You will then need to download and install [LÖVE 11.3](https://github.com/love2d/love/releases/tag/11.3) for your Linux distribution.
 You can do this via your package manager, or download a package directly from the [LÖVE web site](https://www.love2d.org).
+	* **DO NOT USE LOVE 11.4 OR GREATER, IT IS NOT COMPATIBLE AND THE GAME WILL CRASH**
 * Once you have installed that, you can download the latest version of Mojave from the [Releases](https://github.com/smallsco/mojave/releases) page and extract the zip file somewhere on your computer.
 * Open the `Mojave-x.y.z.love` file to start playing!